andlabs/winiconview/README.md

 Enjoy!

 TODO
-- embed the manifest for comctl32.dll version 6
+- embed the resource in the build
-	- see how to do it in MinGW, if possible; otherwise, we're going to have to do it manually at runtime, like package ui does
+- add W suffixes everywhere
 - http://stackoverflow.com/questions/23429327/winapi-lvm-deleteitem-behaves-in-unusual-ways-with-grouped-list-views
+	- rewrite the whole listview handling to see if it's still there
 - there are a bunch of TODOs scattered around the various files; those need to be done too
-- there's one bit of global state left: the `currneticons[]` array used for swapping between large and small icons
+- there's one bit of global state left: the `currenticons[]` array used for swapping between large and small icons
 - there are some memory hotspots
 	- we can dump most of the LVGROUP memory and replace it in-place with pointers to the group names for the process of sorting, then dump that
 	- we don't free the LVITEM set